amree/rails-lab/README.md

 # README

-My playground to test Rails 🥰
+My lab to play around with Rails 🥰